For more information contact: firstname.lastname@example.org

 The Wardens comprise Deputy Wardens (People’s / Rector’s) and Wardens (People’s / Rector’s).
 Deputy Wardens work with the Wardens and Rector to assist with the overall management of Holy Saviour.
 Wardens and the Rector are responsible for the overall management of Holy Saviour.

-Depositors receive, count, document and deposit in our bank, the monies put on the offering plates at all services on any particular service day [all Sundays plus special Feast days (e.g., Christmas)].
+Depositors receive, count, document and deposit in our bank, the monies put on the offering plates at all services on any particular service day.
 Each service requires a two-person team.
-As with the Envelope Secretary, confidentiality is a key element of the work of the depositors.
+Confidentiality is a key element of the work of the depositors.